darrylnoakes/darrylnoakes/README.md

 - Python (rusty)
 - Rust (learning)

 I use Vue and that ecosystem.
+My primary UI framework is Ionic.

 I have tried out Svelte, and am interested in one day getting around to playing with Solid.
 Looking forward to trying out Astro.

 ## Other Interests